Homeschool Bee Program

 Group Size & Age

-Ideal for up to 6 children (ages 5–12)
+Ideal for up to 6 children in a group (ages 5–12)

 Option to extend to maximum 8 children on request